U.S. Supreme Court conservatives lean against race-conscious student admissions | Education

 - United States

 Conservative U.S. Supreme Court justices signaled skepticism on Monday toward the legality of race-conscious admissions policies in cases involving Harvard University and the University of North Carolina that could imperil affirmative action programs often used to boost enrollment of Black and Hispanic students.
-The court was hearing appeals by a group founded by anti-affirmative action activist Edward Blum of lower court rulings upholding programs used at the two prestigious schools to foster student diversity, dealing with the UNC case first.
-The court is confronting this divisive issue four months after its major rulings curtailing abortion rights and widening gun rights.
+The court was hearing tense arguments in appeals by a group founded by anti-affirmative action activist Edward Blum of lower court rulings upholding programs used at the two prestigious schools to foster student diversity.
+The justices heard the UNC case first.

-The court's 6-3 conservative majority is expected to be sympathetic in the eventual ruling, due by the end of June, toward the challenges to Harvard and UNC.
+The court's 6-3 conservative majority made clear its sympathy toward the challengers, while the liberal justices indicated support for the schools.
+Rulings are due by the end of June.
 Conservative Justice Brett Kavanaugh told the lawyer defending UNC's policy that "these racial classifications are potentially dangerous and must have a logical end point."

 "When is your sunset?
 When does this end?" conservative Justice Amy Coney Barrett asked about UNC's consideration of race in admissions.
 The universities have said they use race as only one factor in a host of individualized evaluations for admission without quotas - permissible under Supreme Court precedents - and that curbing the consideration of race would result in a significant drop in the number of students from under-represented groups.